blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/campaigns/korsarus/shadowvale/tunnels.md

 #### Roots
 Roll 3d10 for three kinds of roots
 Roll 1d4 for how many pounds of each
-DC 2d8+2 INT check to narrow down species between two options(one correct) DC 3d8+2 INT check to know exact species
+DC 3d8+2 INT check to know exact species
+Fail by less than 5 to narrow down species between two options(one correct)
 1. Edible Pulp root(dirt flavor)
 2. Inedible Snarl root
 3. Edible Spear root(dirt flavor)